 There's one new weapon included in RE3 that shoots explosive projectiles which seem to somewhat irritate all the monsters in the general area.
-This weapon can be identified by its remarkable ineffectiveness and by the fact that it's a weird fucking shaped plastic thingy.
+This weapon can be identified by its remarkable ineffectiveness and by the fact that it's a weird shaped plastic thingy.
 I think there may have been a few other new things in the game too, but that would've involved some actual work on Capcom's part so don't quote me on that.
-I seem to recall the backgrounds being a little more high-res than before and Jill looking a lot more Korean.
-There was also a zoomable map that might've proven very useful to those dumbasses in the Blair Witch Project but will just seem pretty pointless to the rest of us, and a new "ammo system" where you can make your own ammo.
+There was a zoomable map that might've proven very useful to those dumbasses in the Blair Witch Project but will just seem pretty pointless to the rest of us, and a new "ammo system" where you can make your own ammo.
 This was a great addition because I was extremely happy to see the old, outdated premise of finding pre-manufactured ammo laying around the streets replaced with the hyper-realism of making your own ammo by combining your reloading tool with some "gun powder A".
-Now all I need is a good handgun and a map to Capcom's offices and I'll be all set.

 Only the best hospitals have light puzzles on their equipment.